How to rent a safe home

 - Ask your landlord to carry out some of the recommendations in the Energy Performance Certificate

 Damp and mould

 Damp and mould can cause or worsen respiratory problems, infections, allergies or asthma.
-It can also affect the immune system, particularly in young children.
+They can also affect the immune system, particularly in young children and those with certain medical conditions.
 Damp also contributes to excess heat loss and puts up heating bills, as well as causing damage to building fabric and contents, including clothes and furniture.

-- Must make repairs to the property’s structure and exterior (this includes repairs that are likely to be the cause of damp and mould – such as leaking gutters or wet outside walls).
+- Tackle dampness including, if necessary, making repairs to the property’s structure and exterior (this includes repairs that are likely to be the cause of damp and mould, such as leaking gutters)

-- Should make sure that the property is properly ventilated.
+- Make sure that the property is properly ventilated

-- Check that you can open and close windows securely.
+- Check the property is adequately insulated, heated and ventilated, for example ensure you can open and close windows securely

-- Excess heat in a property can cause dehydration, stroke and heart attacks, breathing difficulties and infections.
+Excess heat in a property can cause dehydration, strokes, heart attacks, breathing difficulties and infections.
 This is more likely to affect older people.

 Trip and fall hazards